geovedi/book-notes/2022/the-songs-of-the-cell.notes.md

 - Personal Impact and Emotional Toll:
   - The pandemic left indelible images of tragedy, including mass graves, overwhelmed hospitals, and exhausted healthcare workers.
   - Emotional stories and personal experiences showcase the pandemic's human toll.
-  - The author mourns the loss of a friend's cousin and highlights the virus's unpredictability.
+  - Mukherjee mourns the loss of a friend's cousin and highlights the virus's unpredictability.
 - Cell Biology and the Pandemic:
   - SARS-CoV-2's behavior prompted intense scientific investigation into the immune system's response.
   - Notable discoveries were made about early presymptomatic infections and asymptomatic transmission.